COVID-19 Visitor Information

 (MiPermit is not currently available at Hadleigh or Great Notley).

-Pay and display will be available, but if you want to use this method of payment we would advise you to bring your own santiser or wipes in order to clean your hands before and after use.
+Pay and display will be available, but if you want to use this method of payment, we would advise you to bring your own hand sanitiser or wipes with you to clean your hands before and after use.

 Explorer Pass holders (car parking season tickets) will be able to use their Explorer Passes as normal.

 Please be aware that car parks will need to close if they reach capacity.
 In this event the parks will also need to close to further visitors.